github-education-resources/codespaces-teaching-template-dotnet/README.md

 > 🔍 Alternatively, you can add as many extra extensions as you like, from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).

-### Customization on `post-create.sh` ##
+### Customization on `on-create.sh` ##

-You can pre-install any tool through `post-create.sh`, which the devcontainer features don't natively support yet. eg) PowerShell.
+You can pre-install any tool through `on-create.sh`, which the devcontainer features don't natively support yet. eg) PowerShell.

 1. If you want to install oh-my-posh for PowerShell, uncomment the section below